monadicsystems/monadicsystems.github.io/post2.md

 > It allows you to refer to the routes when generating URLs or redirects to the specific routes.
 > In short, we can say that the naming route is the way of providing a nickname to the route.

-To get an idea for why named routes are beneficial, let's imagine we are web devlopers for a local pet store:
+To get an idea for why named routes are beneficial, let's imagine we are web developers for a local pet store:

 - We have a handler for the route `/petstore/reptile/snake` that returns a page of all our snakes on sale
 - We have a special sale for snakes this week, so our manager wants a hyperlink to the `/petstore/reptile/snake` page on our homepage